 Even taking your eyes off the road for a few seconds can be extremely hazardous.
-In a few seconds you’ll have traveled several yards, and in that time the situation in front of you can change rapidly.
+In a few seconds you’ll have travelled several yards, and in that time the situation in front of you can change rapidly.

 Are you prone to, say, looking at the radio or heating controls instead of the road?
 Do you tend to look back to address people in the back seat?
 Try to curb these tendencies.
 You owe it to your passengers to maintain focus.

 Ensure you know the laws regarding child seats.
 Make sure young children are properly seated and secure.
 If you’re using child seats, are they still up to the job?
 Can you fix them securely?

 Have you remembered to switch off the airbag if your child is seated in the front?
 Indeed, can you switch off the airbag in your model of car?
 If not, be careful of what size child sits in the front as an airbag going off could injure rather than protect them.

 Why not re-acquaint yourself with the rules of the road?
 Your knowledge may be outdated, so check the Highway Code and try some of the questions asked in example driving theory tests.